Until the Celebration

 Until the Celebration is a science fiction/fantasy novel by Zilpha Keatley Snyder, the third book in the Green Sky Trilogy.

 The book's title refers to the duration it describes, from the day of Rejoyning (when Kindar and Erdling, the two nations of the world of Green-sky, were united) until the celebration of the first year since.

-As the trilogy's conclusion, the book unveils the lies that underlie the utopia in the Green Sky community, marking the series genre as a "Critical Utopia"; this is a change from the series' earlier perception as a pastoral utopia.
-It is only in this final novel that we find the key issue in Green Sky's seemingly utopian society: "a society of controller ideality is seen as less viable than a teeming pluralistic society".
+As the trilogy's conclusion, the book unveils the lies that underlie the utopia in the Green-sky community, marking the series genre as a "Critical Utopia"; this is a change from the series' earlier perception as a pastoral paradise.
+It is only in this final novel that we find the key issue in Green Sky's well-ordered and seemingly near-perfect society: "a society of controller ideality is seen as less viable than a teeming pluralistic society".

-With Raamo D'ok's death in his attempt to save society, readers find that the series does not present a happy ending, showing the healing the wounds of the past and merging the two societies would still leave much work to be done.
+With Raamo D'ok's death in his attempt to save both worlds, readers find that the series does not present a happy ending, instead showing that healing the wounds of the past and merging the two societies would still leave much work to be done.